These children had covid-19. Now, they have long-haul symptoms.

 But Maddie’s lingering symptoms sparked other concerns.

 “They saw chronic fatigue,” Marilyn, her mother, said.
-“All the bloodwork, everything came back normal.
+“All the bloodwork — everything came back normal.
 But she sleeps a lot.
 She can’t make her body do what it used to do.”

 Maddie recalls returning to her basketball team — she usually plays guard — only to be on the sidelines: “I was frustrated and thought, ‘Why am I sitting here and not playing?’”